Learning Hierarchically Structured Concepts: Conclusions and Future Work

 \paragraph{Different forms of representation:} In this paper, each concept $c$ is represented by just one neuron $rep(c)$.
 An interesting extension, which may be more biologically plausible, would be to allow the representation of each concept $c$ to be a more elaborate "code" consisting of a particular set of neurons that fire.
-What are the advantages and costs of such extended codes?
+What are the theoretical advantages and costs of such codes, compared to simpler single-neuron representations?